CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-03-31-perf-gpgpu-sim.md

 - Different applications may stress different parts of the simulator code.
 This would be an interesting thing to study in greater detail.

 - The impact on these performance changes will likely change from system to system.
-Understanding why is can be an interesting but challenging exercise.
+Understanding why can be an interesting but challenging exercise.

 - Performance regressions are your friend!
 Tracking how code updates impact runtimes can help your code base from running at the speed of a turtle.